 These projects are located in a particularly sensitive natural environment, especially in terms of biodiversity.
 Strict measures have been taken to avoid, mitigate and offset their impact.

 TotalEnergies has decided to restrict the footprint of the Tilenga project in Uganda’s Murchison Falls Park, a protected area and a showcase for African biodiversity.
-Development will be limited to an area that accounts for less than 1% of park land, and thanks to strict preventive and reduction measures built into the design of the project, the temporary and permanent Tilenga facilities inside the Park will cover less than 0.03% of the surface area.
+Development will be limited to an area that accounts for less than 1% of park land, and thanks to strict preventive and reduction measures built into the design of the project, the Tilenga facilities inside the Park will cover less than 0.03% of the surface area during the operating phase.

 The route of the EACOP pipeline has been designed to minimize its environmental impact.
 Careful attention was paid to watercourses, and horizontal drilling will be used for the most sensitive case.